 In 2017, the Hyundai Xcent was given a facelift that brought in a refreshed exterior look and a new interior as well.
 The tweaks in the model have been welcomed by the car buying lot.
 Here, IndianAuto.com gives you a detailed review of Hyundai Xcent 2018 in India.

 1. Hyundai Xcent 2018 Exterior

-Hyundai Xcent has gone miles with the new exterior design revolution.
-On the same platform, Hyundai Xcent 2018 exerts an all-new fresh look.
-Whereas the old model’s exterior might be a little bit dull and ordinary, the new facelift appears to be stronger and bolder and leaves an instant impression.
+Hyundai Xcent looks a lot better with the refreshed exterior.
+The several styling changes come together well to give the Hyundai Xcent 2018 a bold new look.
+While the old model’s exterior might be a little bit dull and ordinary, the new facelift appears bolder and leaves an instant impression.

-On the face of the Xcent, the manufacturers have put a strong dose of chrome, especially on the grille, to replace the piano black bar.
-The new chrome-barred grille soaks up a large estate than that of the older model.
-Admittedly, this new twist has moved the car out of the realm of plain-looking cars, promoting a premium vibe from the outside.
-The logo is moved to the centre of the grille.
+On the face of the Xcent, the manufacturers have put a strong dose of chrome, especially on the grill.
+The new chrome-garnished grille covers a much larger area than the older version but makes the car look sportier.
+Admittedly, this new front facade has moved the car out of the realm of plain-looking cars, promoting a premium vibe from the outside.

 The front and side look of Hyundai Xcent

 Together with the new grille, the front also receives a new foglight housing, which is much cooler and sleeker than the two-part grille in its earlier model.
 Replacing the simple foglamp housing, the new posh swept-back fog lamps as well as new daytime running LEDs.
 Along with that, there is a new thin bumper connecting the two fog lamps.
 The side profile remains to be the same, except for a subtle change in the alloys.